modm-io/modm-devices/README.md

 device information.
 If you want to engage in format discussions, please consider contributing to the device tree specification instead.

-Since I may change this data format to accomodate new data, you should write your **own formatter** of this data, so that you have much better control over what your tools are expecting!
+Since I may change this data format to accommodate new data, you should write your **own formatter** of this data, so that you have much better control over what your tools are expecting!
 So, if you need this data in the form of a Device Tree, please write your own